ffarham/mentorship-web-app/README.md

 ## Development
 The project follows the git model described [here](https://nvie.com/posts/a-successful-git-branching-model/).
 Ensure you have read and understood the model before starting.

+### Front-End
+- Run `yarn start` in client directory to launch the website on localhost:3000.
+- Check client/index.js for implemented pages.

+### Back-End
+Run `yarn start` in server directory to get the server running.

 The stack being used is:
 - [REACT](https://reactjs.org/docs/hello-world.html)
 - Node.js + Express.js